Skip to content

 Name Type Description

-guest Percentage Linux 2.6.24+: Time spent running a virtual CPU.
+guest Percentage Time spent running a virtual CPU (Linux 2.6.24+).

 iowait Percentage Time spent waiting for I/O to complete.
-This is not accounted in idle time counter.

-irq Percentage Time spent for servicing hardware interrupts.
+irq Percentage Time spent servicing hardware interrupts.

 Credits, License